foxbunny/duckweed/docs/guide/external-state.md

 easily tested, and will work *predictably*, resulting in much simpler code which can be easily maintained and extended.

-To sum it up, for any given model state, the view should *always* render the exact same VNODEs.
+To put it shortly, for any given model state, the view should *always* render the exact same VNODEs.

 That is not always easy, however.
 There is always state that is maintained elsewhere.
 For example, some state is maintained in a server-side database,